Get a free consultation with a highly rated lawyer

 You completed all the coursework for the program, even if you haven't received a diploma or certificate.

 Student Loan Cancellation Due to False Certification

-If the school did not make sure that you were qualified to attend the program, you may be able to cancel your loans based on "false certification."
+If the school did not make sure that you were qualified to attend the program, you might be able to cancel your loans based on "false certification."
 This program applies to FFEL or Direct loans if you received any of the loan proceeds after January 1, 1986, as well as the portion of a consolidation loan used to pay off one of these loans.
-(If you had a Perkins loan, you may have other grounds to have the loan canceled, but will need to contact an attorney familiar with the intricacies of student loan law for help.)
+(If you had a Perkins loan, you might have other grounds to have the loan canceled, but will need to contact an attorney familiar with the intricacies of student loan law for help.)